 Canadian Food Innovators (CFI) was established in 2013 to enable Canada’s food and beverage manufacturing industry to jointly access federal innovation programs.

-Canadian Food Innovators (CFI) was created in 2013 to enable innovators from Canada’s food and beverage processing industry to access federal programs for innovation.
-CFI is committed to furthering innovation along Canada’s food value chain.
-CFI networks Canadian food and beverage processors with resources available at FoodTech Canada centres http://www.foodtechcanada.ca/, Canada’s food universities and community colleges, and at Agriculture and Agri-Food Canada’s research centres.
+As part of its commitment to furthering innovation in the national food value chain, CFI networks Canadian food and beverage processors with FoodTech Canada centres, Canada’s food universities and community colleges, and Agriculture and Agri-Food Canada’s research centres.

 CFI successfully delivered Canada’s first food and beverage processing cluster through Agriculture and Agri-Food Canada’s Growing Forward 2 Agri-Science cluster program, and was the successful applicant for a second cluster under the Canadian Agricultural Partnership’s AgriScience cluster initiative.